Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models

 \section{Conclusion}

 With the prevalence of sharing and using public pre-trained models, attackers have many new opportunities, e.g., performing a backdoor attack to manipulate the host system using these pre-trained models.
-In this paper, we took an initial step towards conducting an enhanced backdoor attack on both image and time-series data-based learning systems, aiming to defeat three strong defenses.
+In this paper, we took an initial step towards conducting an enhanced backdoor attack on both image and time-series data-based learning systems, when facing three strong defenses.
 We first addressed the feasibility of the attack under more realistic constraints while defeating commonly-adopted defenses, i.e., some strong defenses might have been implemented, the generating and perturbation processes should be fast and easy to conduct, and the original training datasets are unavailable due to privacy or copyright concerns.
 Therefore, three optimization strategies are used to generate triggers and retrain DNNs, e.g., \textit{Ranking-based Neuron Selection, Autoencoder-powered Trigger Generation and Defense-aware Retraining}.
-We conducted the evaluation and case studies on real-world images, EEG and ECG applications to show that the attack is effective against pruning based, fine-tuning/retraining based and input pre-processing based defenses, as well as being feasible and easy for the adversary to launch such attacks.
-The experiments demonstrated that our enhanced attack can maintain the same classification accuracy as a genuine model on clean input while ensuring high attack success rate on trojaned input incorporated with our designed trigger.
+We conducted the evaluation and case studies on real-world images, MRI image and ECG applications to show that the attack is effective against pruning based, fine-tuning/retraining based and input pre-processing based defenses, as well as being feasible and easy for the adversary to launch such attacks.
+The experiments demonstrated that our enhanced attack can maintain the same classification accuracy as a genuine model on clean input while ensuring a high attack success rate on trojaned input incorporated with our designed trigger.
 The experiments reveal that our enhanced attack can maintain the high classification accuracy as a genuine model on clean inputs while improving attack success rate on trojaned inputs in the presence of pruning-based and/or retraining-based defenses.